gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-09-26-wordpress-vs-wp-engine.md

 I've used WP Engine happily for several projects and found it to be a fine host.
 Yes, [they disable the revisions system by default](https://wpengine.com/support/platform-settings/#Post_Revisions).
 But this isn't some "hack" — [WordPress provides a built-in way to configure or disable this system](https://wordpress.org/documentation/article/revisions/#revision-options).

 Also, as I was digging into this, I learned that Automattic invested in WP Engine.
 In fact, it was [the first investment made by Automattic's A8c Ventures](https://automattic.com/ventures/) in 2011.
-They didn't seem concerned trademark issues at that point.
+They didn't seem concerned with trademark issues at that point.
 I'm curious what changed?

 One thing is the trademark policy page I mentioned above.
 They previously noted that "WP" was fine, and anyone could use it.
 [As Kev Quirk points out](https://kevquirk.com/blog/my-thoughts-on-the-wordpress-drama), there are a number of companies with "WP" as part of their name.
 Are they now in danger?
 I really doubt they've all made licensing agreements with Automattic.
 Some of the screenshots used in [Automattic's cease and desist letter](https://automattic.com/2024/wp-engine-cease-and-desist-exhibits.pdf) look pretty similar to many other WordPress hosts I've seen across the web.